Discover Jesus \ Group \First Six Apostles

 For four months: March, April, May, and June of 26 CE, Jesus met with his six apostles and his brother James more than one hundred times.
 These meetings were long sessions full of cheer and joy while also very intense and serious.
 During these months of training, the new apostles were getting to know Jesus better and getting used to the idea of living with him.
 They called him Rabbi, but they were not afraid of him.
 They all found it easy to be "friends with God" incarnated in human form.

-Nothing extraordinary happened nor did anything miraculous occur.
-All of the men went about their work during the day and night after night they sat at Jesus’ feet.
+Nothing extraordinary happened, nor did anything miraculous occur.
+All of the men went about their work during the day, and night after night, they sat at Jesus’ feet.
 Two of those evenings were spent at the synagogue studying Hebrew scripture.
-They were all eager to begin doing the work of the kingdom and this waiting time was hard on all of them.
+They were all eager to begin doing the work of the kingdom, and this waiting time was hard for all of them.
 But what kept them all together was Jesus’ graceful personality, which was beyond compare, and the gracious words that he spoke to them every day.
 Years later, the apostles looked back upon these four months as the most precious of all their association with the Master.

 On Tuesday, June 18, 26 CE, when Jesus was at work in the boatshop, Simon Peter brought him the news that John the Baptist had been arrested.
 Jesus laid down his tools, removed his apron, and said to Peter: "The Father’s hour has come.
 Let us make ready to proclaim the gospel of the kingdom."
 The next day, James arranged with the ruler of the synagogue for Jesus to speak on the Sabbath.